Beraliv/beraliv.dev/packages/blog/content/blog/2021-04-05-pick-under-the-hood/index.md

 First challenge is [Pick](https://github.com/type-challenges/type-challenges/blob/master/questions/4-easy-pick/README.md)

-It's usually used when you need to declare the type which is based on another type
+It's usually used when you need to declare the type which is based on another type.
+And you know in advance which keys are included.

 ## Iteration over an object